kenfai/hashnode-blog/ckgzcn9np03cr13s1dz7m4oa3.md

-## Understanding NGINX location Block
+## Understanding NGINX Location Block Modifiers

 🛠 [NGINX](http://nginx.org/)  has become the preferred default web server in recent years.
 Although it has many benefits over other popular web servers, a poorly configured web server may bring more harm than the benefits that it supposed to provide.